e-gov/DHX-adapter/docs/GUIDE.md

 As DHX adapter package provides web services (is not only web client), it depends on J2EE [Java Servlet API](https://en.wikipedia.org/wiki/Java_servlet), by using [Spring Web Services](http://projects.spring.io/spring-ws/).

-[Java Architecture for XML Binding - JAXB](https://docs.oracle.com/javase/7/docs/api/javax/xml/bind/package-summary.html) API is used for XML marshalling teeki (is part of Java SE 7).
+[Java Architecture for XML Binding - JAXB](https://docs.oracle.com/javase/7/docs/api/javax/xml/bind/package-summary.html) API is used for XML marshalling (is part of Java SE 7).

-DHX adapter Java package is based on Spring Framework architecture, by using extensively ist modules:
+DHX adapter Java package is based on Spring Framework architecture by using extensively its sub-modules:
 - For configuraton and initializing (Spring AOP, Spring Context, etc)
 - For making HTTP SOAP client request (Spring WS Client, Apache HttpClient)
 - For providing HTTP SOAP web service (Spring WS Server Endpoint, Java Servlet API)

-Direct and indirect external API-s used by DHX adapter are following
+Direct and indirect external references (dependencies) of DHX adapter are following

 Group | Package | Version | Notes
 ------------ | ------------- | ------------- | -------------